pivotal/docs-tap/install.hbs.md

 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.

 If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
-If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherits that value by default.
+If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherit that value by default.

 If you use AWS, the default settings create a classic LoadBalancer.
 To use the Network LoadBalancer instead of the classic LoadBalancer for ingress, add the